-Credit quality (Continued)
+Credit quality (continued)

-Exposure to credit risk by internal rating grades (Continued)
+Exposure to credit risk by internal rating grades (continued)

 - 1. The carrying amount recognised in the condensed statement of financial position best represents the Company's maximum exposure to credit risk. - 2.
-Of the gross credit exposure, intercompany cross product netting arrangements are in place which would allow for an additional US\$3,018,000 to be offset in the ordinary course of business and/ or in the event of default as given in note 15. - 3.
-There is a minimal ECL of US\$1,000 on trade and other receivables. - 4.
-Financial assets measured at FVPL are not subject to ECL. - 5.
-This table does not include receivables arising from pending securities transactions with market counterparties as credit risk is considered to be insignificant.
+Of the gross credit exposure, intercompany cross product netting arrangements are in place which would allow for an additional US\$4,825,000 to be offset in the ordinary course of business and/ or in the event of default as given in note 15 financial assets and financial liabilities subject to offsetting. - 3.
+There is a minimal ECL of US\$2,341 on trade and other receivables. - 4.
+Financial assets measured at FVPL are not subject to ECL.